chartjs/Chart.js/docs/charts/line.md

 ## Configuration Options

 The line chart defines the following configuration options.
-These options are merged with the global chart configuration options, `Chart.defaults.global`, to form the options passed to the chart.
+These options are merged with the global chart configuration options, `Chart.defaults`, to form the options passed to the chart.

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------